-The Council participates in two post-employment schemes:
+The Council participates in two types of post-employment schemes:

-- the Local Government Pension Scheme, administered locally by South Tyneside Council this is a funded defined benefit final salary scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets; and - arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
-However, there are no investment assets built up to meet these pensions liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.
+- the Local Government Pension Scheme, administered locally by South Tyneside Council this is a funded defined benefit final salary scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets; and - arrangements for the award of discretionary post-retirement benefits upon early retirement these are unfunded defined benefit arrangements, under which liabilities are recognised when awards are made.
+However, there are no investment assets built up to meet these pensions liabilities, and cash must be generated to meet actual pension payments as they eventually fall due.
+These arrangements apply to both the Local Government Pension Scheme and the Teacher's Pension Scheme.